What is a compensation plan?

 - Design a compensation philosophy.
 HR leaders should outline the company’s underlying approach towards compensation.
-Outlining the purpose of the compensation plan places the compensation program into context, promoting alignment with objectives and company values.
+Outlining the purpose of the compensation plan places the compensation program in context, promoting alignment with objectives and company values.
 The written philosophy usually includes crucial factors such as a pay-for-performance strategy, a method for the establishment, maintenance, and management, and the compensation framework.

 - Explain the compensation plan to employees.
 Communicating the components of the compensation plan to personnel demonstrates integrity and nurtures trust in the employer.
-When employees understand the breakdown of their payment plan, they can feel comfortable and confident investing their full efforts into their work.
+When people understand the breakdown of their payment plan, they can feel comfortable and confident investing their full efforts into their work.

 - Draft a straightforward employment contract.
-The compensation plan terms and conditions should be simple and easy to understand, both for the employer and employee.
+The compensation plan’s terms and conditions should be simple and easy to understand, both for the employer and employee.
 A clear employment contract promotes respectful employee-employer relations while also helping avoid disagreements and legal misconduct.
 During the hiring process, HR leaders should ensure that both parties acknowledge the payment terms.

 - Approach each position holistically.
-Examine each job and its different components: what skills and educational levels does the job require?
+Examine each job and its different components: What skills and educational levels does the job require?
 What are the job conditions?
 How does each job compare to others in value?
 Analyzing each position in relation to other roles can provide HR professionals with a broad perspective and deep understanding of each job’s overall worth.